orsonteodoro/gcf2/README.md

 checking
 * skip-ir-check.conf -- Disables (static-libs) IR compatibility checks when
 LTOing systemwide
-* skipless.conf -- Force use of GCC to utilize -fprefetch-loop-arrays
+* skipless.conf -- Force use of GCC to utilize -fprefetch-loop-arrays (
+applied to audio/video packages that do decoding playback.)
 * use-gold.conf -- Turn on use of Gold LTO
 * use-thinlto.conf -- Turn on use of ThinLTO